-This representation letter is provided in connection with your audit of the basic financial statements of the Ulster Tobacco Asset Securitization Corporation (the "Corporation"), a component unit of the County of Ulster, New York, as of December 31, 2015 and for the year then ended, and the related notes to the financial statements, for the purpose of expressing an opinion on whether the basic financial statements present fairly, in all material respects, the financial position and results of operations or changes in fund balances of the Corporation in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP").
+This representation letter is provided in connection with your audit of the basic financial statements of the Ulster Tobacco Asset Securitization Corporation (the "Corporation"), a component unit of the County of Ulster, New York, as of and for the year ended December 31, 2016, and the related notes to the financial statements, for the purpose of expressing an opinion as to whether the basic financial statements present fairly, in all material respects, the financial position and results of operations or changes in fund balances of the organization in conformity with accounting principles generally accepted in the United States of America ("U.S. GAAP").